 Food, travel, and everything New York City

 Welcome to Mitzie Mee, my blog about food, travel, and everything New York City.
 I love good food, and a big section on my site is dedicated to sharing some of my favorite recipes that I’ve picked up straight from the source, in kitchens around the world.
+The recipes on my site have often been passed down through generations (grandma food is the best!), and there are videos to help you recreate everything in your own kitchen.

 I created Mitzie Mee Shop for people like me, who are passionate about good food.
-The shop features a carefully curated selection of gourmet snacks, beverage, and pantry essentials.
+The shop features a carefully curated selection of gourmet snacks, tea, and pantry essentials.
 I source most of my products from small makers, who share my values, and who put their heart and soul into creating something amazing.

 Hi there!
 I’m Sanne, adventurous eater, JAY-Z fan, and Bølle dog’s bestie.
 When I wasn’t studying, I spent most of my 20s working in the travel industry, traveling the world.
 I started out as a tourist rep in Greece and in Spain, followed by one season at a ski resort in Norway.
 Then I worked 8 years as a cabin crew along with my studies, before I went on to get my commercial pilot license.
-I was lucky and got a job as an airline pilot straight out of pilot school, and I worked 3 years as an airline pilot based in Denmark and Sweden, before going back to university to finish med school.
+I was lucky and got a job as an airline pilot straight out of pilot school, and I worked 3 years as an airline pilot based in Denmark and Sweden, before going back to finish med school.

 Sanne Moeller